 Individual correct responses are rewarded with verbal praise such as “good job” and a friendly smiley face that joins the group at the top of the page.
 When players attain minimum scores, they are awarded with a bronze, silver or gold prize cup.
 After many games, there is an opportunity to “sweep up” coins and jewels by dragging them to the lower corner of the screen where they are counted.
 The coins can be used to “purchase” add-ons such as a ball.
 The jewels can be traded for time to play any of four mini-games, including a tic-tac-toe game, a strategy game called “Five in a Row,” and “Molecule Madness,” and my personal favorite, “Snakia,” which involves guiding a snake around obstacles to hit targets without bumping into the obstacles or its tail.
 Developers did a good job of including mini-games at a wide range of levels to entice both younger and older students to play as a reward for their hard work.
 Well done!

 The Learnia app is a great value.
 It is free on the App Store, and it includes quite a bit of content.
 It is also set up to use Family Share, so up to six children can use the app on various devices and it will keep records for all.
-Parents can purchase additional spelling content for $4.99 per grade level and additional math content for $7.99 per grade level.
+Plus, there is an online web version that anyone can explore!

-Learnia is mostly child-friendly, but the in-app purchases are accessible by anyone and only protected by the parent’s App Store password.
-This is not a good situation for families with children in the target age group of grades 1 to 3.
+Learnia is mostly child-friendly.
 There is also some concern that some directions for activities are only presented via text and kids in this age group may not yet be able to read well enough to access them.

 - NO external links